 - meetings are spontaneous and can take place at the precise moment the participant shows up.

-How to orchestrate business meetings on an online event?
+How to orchestrate business meetings on online events to maximise interactions?

 Successful online business meetings rely on one key ability: getting participants to the right place at the right time, even if they have already left the event.

 For digital events, business meetings take place via videoconference, with appointments made ahead of time.